University of Chicago Pritzker Medical School Admissions

 At the University of Chicago, in an atmosphere of interdisciplinary scholarship and discovery, the Pritzker School of Medicine is dedicated to inspiring diverse students of exceptional promise to become leaders and innovators in science and medicine for the betterment of humanity.

 Our Mission Statement above is an expression of our core

-Pritzker mission.
-We suggest that you limit your essay to
+We suggest that you limit your essay to about 550 words.

-core about what Pritzker is about (and may even be more
+what Pritzker is about (and may even be more important in

 Reflect on the Mission Statement.
 More specifically, discuss why you would be a good “fit” for Pritzker, based on the mission statement.
 This can focus on any aspect that is more pertinent to your application: research, service, education, etc. The key thing here is showing that you would be an ideal fit for the interdisciplinary atmosphere that permeates Pritzker and the University of Chicago as a whole, and would contribute to that culture of discovery.
 Pritzker prides itself on cultivating leaders in medicine and healthcare and if you are able to demonstrate your potential in this regard (i.e. via prior leadership in service activities, education, multidisciplinary research, etc) it will elevate your application as a top one in terms of fit.